Ultra-Tech-code/Functions_and_Errors/README.md

 ## Description

-A simple wallet that allows user to receive ethers, withdraw ethers and also transfer ethers to another address
+A simple wallet that allows user to receive ethers, withdraw ethers and also transfer ethers to another address Used in showcasing Error Handling in contract [revert, require, assert]

 ## Getting Started
 - Proficiency in [Hardhat](https://hardhat.org/): It is essential to have a good grasp of using Hardhat, a development environment designed for writing, testing, and deploying smart contracts.